srisha-raj/demography-projs/china_onechild_fertility/README.md

 - Heterogeneous effects (e.g., rural vs. urban, voluntary vs. forced compliance) are not taken into account

-## Key Findings & Future Work 📌

-- Fertility rates declined sharply across all countries after 1979.

-- The estimated causal effect of the One-Child Policy on fertility is a modest additional decline beyond these general trends, and thus not statistically significant (P > 0.05).

-- Future Directions:
-1] Capture underlying pattern through better model fits or multivariate DiD approaches 2] Graph and control for other demographic or socioeconomic trends across countries 3] Use additional data sources to uncover heterogeneous effects (e.g., rural vs. urban, income levels)

 ## Project Structure 🌳

 - `part1_EDA_regression.ipynb` — Part 1 of notebook with data cleaning, visualization, and regression analysis.